syazsolo/sovereignty/README.md

 Every `_player` must have a `username` and an `identity : emoji`.

-eg: skywalker 🔦 . this username is taken.
+eg: skywalker 🔦 . first username in history.